fanteastick/quartz-test/content/hobbies/Crocheting.md

 ## Crochet terms glossary

+American terms are what I'm used to, I think.

-sc - single crochet
+- sc - single crochet

-dc - double crochet
+- dc - double crochet --> loop twice and bring the yarn through each

-tc - triple
+- tc - triple

-hdc - half double crochet
+- hdc - half double crochet --> loop twice and bring the yarn through both at the same time

-sl st - slip stitch
+- sl st - slip stitch (also used for foundation chains)

-sk 3 - skip 3
+- sk 3 - skip 3

-ch st - chain stitch
+- ch st - chain stitch

 ## Things I've made